-- 1. Be sure the main hydraulic reservoir is above the low line on the level / temperature indicator located at the front of the reservoir. - 2.
-Check to be sure that the pump of the air compressor is full as indicated on the dipstick/plug located on the bottom rear of the air compressor. - 3.
-Check oil in the 2 pad gear box at the hydraulic plugs. - 4.
-Turn all of the flow controls to the off position (turned all the way in).
+- 1. Be sure the main hydraulic reservoir is above the low line on the level / temperature indicator located at the rear of the reservoir. - 2.
+Check to be sure that the pumps of the air compressors are full as indicated on the dipsticks/plugs located on the bottom rear of the air compressor. - 3.
+Check oil in the 2 pad gear box at the hydraulic plugs/dipstick. - 4.
+Turn all of the flow controls to the off position (Pointed at 0).
 There are approx. 17 controls, depending on how the machine is equipped.